-7. Posting can be on almost any frequency.
+7. Posting can be at almost any frequency.
 (Twitter allows 1,000 per day.
 Eeek!)

 8. It is absolutely free, apart from PPC advertising

-1. Very short-term exposure so requires frequent posting and sharing
+1. Very short-term exposure, so it requires frequent posting and sharing

 2. Time-consuming to interact and build a sizable following